Cincinnati-Design-LAB/architour/src/content/buildings/shillito-lofts-john-shillito-department-store.md

 style: Art Deco (1938 wrap)
 architect: James W. McLaughlin (1870s) / Potter, Tyler & Martin (1938)
 original_function: Department store
-significance: >-
-  The expansion and new façade built in 1938 was commissioned by the new owners, the Lazarus family, to create a more "fashionable" image for the building.
 historic_status: Part of the Race Street Historic District
 unique_features: >-
   The orginal store was built around  central atrium topped with a circular